namiml/nami-apple/README.md

 With Nami you can focus on your app, not integrating and testing StoreKit or building mobile paywall screens.
 Our platform moves the paywall to the cloud so you can control your in-app subscription sales experience with making app updates.

-If you are considering in-app subscriptions for your iOS app, [get started for free](https://app.namiml.com/join/).
+If you are considering offering in-app subscriptions in your iOS app, [get started for free](https://app.namiml.com/join/).

 ## Requirements